 According to Business News Daily, poor onboarding is a leading cause of turnover — costing the company as much as 300 percent of the person’s salary for the unsuccessful training and eventual hiring process to fill their position.

-Let’s look at some new employee orientation and onboarding training plans to keep this from happening to your team:
+Let’s look at some new employee orientation and onboarding training plan formats to keep this from happening to your team:

 A new hire training plan checklist is a perfect way for the new employee and their supervisor to stay on the same page.
 Plus, this ensures new hires get all the crucial information they need early on in their tenure.
 Customize this template with the policies and procedures unique to your company.